 The Resource Center will be to research students, covered bridge societies, and fans of covered bridges what Cooperstown is to baseball.
 There is no other covered bridge center like it, anywhere.
 The new research facility is available for serious scholars who are looking for covered bridge images (photos, post cards, or slides), researching bridge history and details, and other documentation on covered bridges worldwide.
 For covered bridge fans, just being able to sit in the house that Burr built, will be extra inspirational.

 A great deal of work went into making the Center just right, and it was made possible in part thanks to contributions from all over the U.S. and Canada.
 It is the goal of the Library for the Center to be self-sustaining and therefore continually relies on support from covered bridge groups and enthusiasts.
-Financial donations as well as covered bridge resource materials are welcome.
-For donating resource materials contact: Trish Kane, Collections Curator, at firstname.lastname@example.org or (607) 674-9656.
-For other supporters, contact Nancy Wilcox, Library Director: ox.nancy@4CLS.org or (607) 843-6146.
+Financial donations, as well as covered bridge resource materials are welcome as space allows.
+The Resource Center is open whenever the Library is open and by appointment.
+For donating resource materials, make a monetary donation or to set up an appointment to visit the Center, contact: Trish Kane, Collections Curator, at: firstname.lastname@example.org or (607) 674-9656.

 The Resource Center is always looking for volunteers to assist in general office work such as filing, sorting, scanning, copying, etc. If you would like to volunteer 2-4 hours per week, please contact Trish for more information.